 NOW… MET THE MOST EXTRAORDINARY GENTLEMAN SPY IN ALL FICTION… JAMES BOND, AGENT 007!

-It opens with that famous shot of someone having the world’s most renowned spy in his sights, and then being shot and killed by him.
+It opens with that famous shot of someone having the world’s most renowned spy in his sights, only to get killed by him in a surprise move.
 This is the very first James Bond film and that introduction segues into the main title sequence where Monty Norman’s unforgettable music theme is featured – no other tune is able to tell you directly what kind of thrills you’re in for.

 Rough, blue-collar image

-A few of the set pieces are quite inventive, especially a sequence where a man who’s visiting Dr. No is shown into a room containing nothing but a chair, a cage with a spider and in the roof above the chair a hole covered by iron bars.
+A few of the set pieces are quite inventive, especially a sequence where a man who’s visiting Dr. No is shown into a room containing nothing but a chair, a cage with a spider and in the ceiling above the chair a hole covered by iron bars.
 As rays of sunshine hit the chair and the person sitting in it, the impression is that of a man caught in a spider web.
-There’s some smart thinking here; the series may have been lacking in creativity as it progressed, but Dr. No, the beginning of an era, certainly was not.
+A clever cinematic touch; the series may have been lacking in creativity as it progressed, but Dr. No, the beginning of an era, certainly was not.

 Dr. No 1962-Britain.
 111 min.
 Color.
 Produced by Harry Saltzman, Albert R. Broccoli.
 Directed by Terence Young.
 Screenplay: Richard Maibaum, Johanna Harwood, Berkely Mather.
 Novel: Ian Fleming.
 Music: Monty Norman.
 Cast: Sean Connery (James Bond), Ursula Andress (Honey Ryder), Joseph Wiseman (Dr. No), Jack Lord, Bernard Lee, Lois Maxwell.